P2PJapanese/P2PJapanese.github.io/index.md

     - Preferred days/times ***in your time zone***:
     - Preferred location (skype or place in Kyoto/Osaka):
 2. Agree on a meeting time and place by email.
-3. I send a QR-code invoice for 1000 yen payment.
+3. I send a QR-code invoice for payment.
 4. You can pay any time before the lesson.
 5. We do a 1 hour Japanese lesson at the agreed time/place.